zathras/jovial_svg/README.md

-Avoiding reloading is, of course, especially important if a `ScalableImage` is displayed as part of an animation, or if it is loaded over the network.  `ScalableImageWidget` does, however, have an option for the widget to handle loading and the the asynchronous operations, for convenience and/or quick prototyping.
+Avoiding reloading is, of course, especially important if a `ScalableImage` is displayed as part of an animation, or if it is loaded over the network.  `ScalableImageWidget` does, however, have an option for the widget to handle loading and the asynchronous operations, for convenience and/or quick prototyping.
 Using a `ScalableImageCache` with `ScalableImageWidget` can be a good way to avoid reloading, without the need to directly manage `ScalableImage` instances as part of your application's